Open Access Basics

 Fees are pro-rated for multi-authored articles.
 That is, if more than one author from Mason applies for funding support for the same article, the article processing fee will be divided equally, up to the $3,000/article cap.
 Authors not affiliated with Mason are not supported.
 Consequently, a publisher’s invoice must indicate what portion of the fee George Mason University will be paying on behalf of the submitting Mason author; this is a Virginia state accounting requirement.

 Payment of article processing charges to BioMed Central require a different payment scheme.
-If publishing with BMC, please contact Jocelyn Lewis (firstname.lastname@example.org) for more details.
+If publishing with BMC, please contact Aaron McCollough (email@example.com) for more details.

-Researchers receiving support from the National Institutes of Health, the National Science Foundation, the U.S. Department of Education, and the Bill and Melinda Gates Foundation, among others, may use grant monies to underwrite required open access publication of their findings and, often, their research data.
-Contact Jocelyn Lewis (email@example.com) or Mason’s Office of Sponsored Research with questions or for assistance, as needed.
+Researchers receiving support from the National Institutes of Health, the National Science Foundation, the U.S. Department of Education, and the Bill and Melinda Gates Foundation, among others, for example, are encouraged to use grant monies to underwrite required open access publication of their findings.

 Authors who receive support, please include this statement in your acknowledgements: Publication of this article was funded in part by the George Mason University Libraries Open Access Publishing Fund.